adiiityn/smartshield-malayalam-cyberbullying-detection/README.md

 ## 📄 License

-This project is currently presented as a public portfolio and academic project.
+This project is currently presented as a public portfolio and academic project .

 No open-source license has been applied at this time.